jdsandifer/100-days-of-code/log.md

 **Thoughts:** It was fun to really see how team programming could work.
 I wonder how similar or different it will be on an actual software development team that does this full time.
 I'm definitely excited to find out!

+### Day 65: April 15th, 2017 (Saturday)

+**Today's Progress:** I worked for a solid seven and a half hours on code at work today.
+Most of it was continuing on what we started yesterday.
+I definitely got some good unit testing in as part of the process, too.

+**Thoughts:** It was interesting seeing how long it actually took to achieve some of our project goals compared to our estimations.
+Estimating is hard and takes lots of practice.

+### Day 66: April 18th, 2017 (Tuesday)

+**Today's Progress:** I got in an hour of coding at work today after finishing my assigned tasks.
+I did some good work using DRY to make a function out of code that would otherwise have been repeated.

+**Thoughts:** It feels like I'm doing well at implementing good software development practices.
+I'm starting to see it when I use good coding techniques.